metchegaray33/modustest/README.md

     --restart always \
     modustest:0.0.1-SNAPSHOT

-***Another option for running the project instead doing step 2 to 6 is is to pull the image from my dockerhub repository and then run it.
+###.
+Another option for running the project instead doing step 2 to 6 is is to pull the image from my dockerhub repository and then run it.

 sudo docker pull 22955721/modustest-dev:latest sudo docker run -p 9091:8080 -t modustest:0.0.1-SNAPSHOT